Dog and owner

 Jack Russell Terrier

 These small dogs are full of energy and need a lot of physical and mental activity.
-Without proper stimulation, they can become bored and exhibit destructive behaviour.
+Without proper stimulation, Jack Russell's can become bored and exhibit destructive behaviour.

 Chow Chow